A Caveat and Affiliates

 2. African Violet

 African violet is another easy to care for and non-toxic houseplant.
-One of the benefits is the houseplant is available in all sort of variegations and colours.
+One of the benefits is that the houseplant is available in all sort of variegations and colours.
 It blooms all year round but requires proper lighting.
 Moreover, proper watering is also critical to keep the plant thriving.
 Make sure never to let this houseplant dry or stand in water.

 Furthermore, water the houseplant from the bottom to avoid getting the leaves wet.
 The fuzzy leaves and gorgeous flowers make it an attractive addition to your home.